edekeulenaar/MCAT-moderation-analysis-toolkit/README.md

 MCAT (Moderation Capture and Analysis Toolkit) is a collection of Python functions that collect and analyse platform moderation policies and practices.

 Current scripts use Selenium to collect moderation statuses from Facebook, Instagram and YouTube posts listed in a local CSV.
 Moderation statuses include "This post is not available" or "This post has been removed for [x] policy infringement."
-As they are scrapers, these scripts are subjet to very frequent changing -- so please do expect errors.
+As they are scrapers, these scripts are subjet to very frequent changes -- so please do expect errors.

-Just specify the path to your CSV and whether you'd like the script to process all CSVs from a folder or just one file.
-Please modify the script where indicated by comments (a comment looks like this: "# [comment]").

 Future functions should include:
 - Collecting and analysing platform policies from the Platform Governance Archive (v.
 1 and 2) and other datasets from peer-reviewed research;